Chart Color Schemes

 Estella ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Estella's population was found to be predominantly homogeneous, with 86.1% being citizens and 84.6% born in Australia.
-The majority of residents, 86.6%, spoke English exclusively at home.
-Christianity was the predominant religion, comprising 58.5% of Estella's population, compared to 64.3% across the rest of NSW.
+Estella's cultural diversity was found to be below average, with 86.1% of its population being citizens and 84.6% born in Australia.
+English was spoken as the only language at home by 86.6% of Estella's residents.
+Christianity was the predominant religion, comprising 58.5% of people, compared to 64.3% across Rest of NSW.

 Frequently Asked Questions - Diversity